United States and the Paris Agreement: Republicans

 Republicans gave mixed reviews of Trump's decision to withdraw.
-Vice president Mike Pence stated that Trump administration "demonstrated real leadership" by pulling the United States out of the international accords which he called "a transfer of wealth from the most powerful economy in the world to other countries around the planet".
+Former vice president Mike Pence stated that Trump administration "demonstrated real leadership" by pulling the United States out of the international accords which he called "a transfer of wealth from the most powerful economy in the world to other countries around the planet".
 He also stated that he doesn't understand why Democrats and liberals in the United States and the left around the world care about climate change.
 Senate Majority Leader Mitch McConnell, Speaker of the House Paul Ryan, Counselor to the President Kellyanne Conway and Administrator of the Environmental Protection Agency Scott Pruitt praised the decision as a victory for America's middle class, workers, businesses and coal miners.
 Texas Attorney General Ken Paxton described Trump's decision as "courageous" and said that it lifted a burden from the American taxpayer.
 However, Republican Senator Susan Collins of Maine was critical of the decision, stating that she was disappointed.
 Former Governor of California Arnold Schwarzenegger issued a video address describing Trump's decision as a retrograde step.